 RDEC Scheme

-The RDEC scheme is the UK’s research and development tax relief programme designed for large companies, as well as SMEs in certain circumstances.
-We explain how the RDEC scheme works, who can claim, what qualifies as eligible R&D activity, and how the rules changed when the schemes were merged on 1 April 2024.
+The RDEC scheme was the UKโs research and development tax relief programme for large companies, as well as SMEs in certain circumstances, for accounting periods beginning before 1 April 2024.
+We explain how the RDEC scheme worked, who could claim, what qualified as eligible R&D activity, and how it has since been replaced by the merged R&D scheme.

 What is the RDEC scheme?

-Whether your business makes a profit or loss, the credit can either offset your Corporation Tax liability (for your company or another within the same Group) or be received as a cash payment.
+Depending on your companyโs position, the credit could be used to offset Corporation Tax (for your company or another within the same Group) or received as a cash payment.

-Under the RDEC scheme, large companies can claim an expenditure credit of up to 20% of qualifying R&D spend, which can support further growth initiatives within the business.
+Under the RDEC scheme, large companies could claim an expenditure credit of up to 20% of qualifying R&D spend.

 Get an estimate of your potential claim using our R&D Tax Credit Calculator.

-The original RDEC rules still apply to accounting periods starting before 1 April 2024.
-You can also backdate claims for the two previous accounting periods.
+The original RDEC rules still apply to accounting periods starting before 1 April 2024, and claims can generally be backdated for up to two years.

 - Updated and standardised rules for subcontracted and subsidised R&D

-- Lowered R&D intensity threshold for loss-making SMEs from 40% to 30%
+- A reduced R&D intensity threshold of 30% for loss-making, R&D-intensive SMEs

 Does my company qualify for the RDEC scheme?